zarif98sjs/blog/hugo_files/myblog/content/blog/LightOj1060.md

 DP

-- First of all we check maximum number of permutations possible from the given string ... if it is < n than ans is impossible.
+- First of all we check maximum number of permutations possible from the given string ... if it is < `n` than answer is impossible.
-- Now we have to fix  character at each position starting from msb position
+- Now we have to fix  character at each position starting from MSB position
 - For fixing the character at any position initially we try to fix smallest character at that position if by placing that character number of permutation formed >=  remaining required permutation than fix this charter at that position ,